wayneIBM/vpc-on-classic/vpc-endpoints.md

 ## Access to Service Endpoints using VPN

-You can also use VPN for VPC to access service endpoints, see [Build SE connectivity using VPN](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#build-se-connectivity-using-vpn) for more details.
+You can also use VPN for VPC to access service endpoints, see [Build SE connectivity using VPN](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#build-se-connectivity-using-vpn) for more details and [Services that support service endpoints](/docs/resources?topic=resources-private-network-endpoints#services-support-service-endpoints) for the list of services that support service endpoints.